Genner History, Family Crest & Coats of Arms

 Early History of the Genner family

 This web page shows only a small excerpt of our Genner research.
-Another 317 words (23 lines of text) covering the years 1086, 1296, 1452, 1750, 1691, 1637 and 1707 are included under the topic Early Genner History in all our PDF Extended History products and printed products wherever possible.
+Another 175 words (12 lines of text) covering the years 1086, 1296, 1452, 1750, 1564, 1691, 1662, 1668, 1676, 1678, 1687, 1691, 1631, 1656, 1637, 1707, 1637, 1622, 1706 and 1622 are included under the topic Early Genner History in all our PDF Extended History products and printed products wherever possible.

 Genner Spelling Variations